-Table 9 identifies the forecast economics of the introduction of Cycle-PT in New Zealand.
+Table 9 identifies the forecast economics of the introduction of Cycle-PT in New Zealand for the different implementation scenarios.
+Scenario 1 being Bike on Board only, Scenario 2 being Bike and Ride Only, and Scenario 3 being Bike on Board and Bike and Ride.